jpmadrigal07/auction-madrigal/README.md

 UBUNTU: [How to Install and Set Up PostgreSQL Database on Ubuntu 22.04](https://www.youtube.com/watch?v=Dvhz2mHgNdg)

-After the successful installation, create a database name `auction-madrigal`.
+After the successful installation, create a new database with the name `auction-madrigal`.

 ### Step 3: